millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 If you do use OCI, you'll be using the OCI Object Storage service which is distinct from the OCI-Classic Object Store.
 The instructions in this document show you how to upload the bootstrap.sh script to the OCI-Classic Object Store.
 If using OCI, you'll need to instead use the OCI Console to create a "journeyC" bucket in the OCI Object Store and upload the bootstrap.sh to the "bdcsce/bootstrap/bootstrap.sh" location prior to creating your BDC instance.
 You'll also need to complete the pre-requisite steps for running PAAS services in OCI (https://docs.us-phoenix-1.oraclecloud.com/Content/General/Reference/PaaSprereqs.htm).

-# Know your identity domain
+## Know your identity domain

 Write down the name of your Identity Domain in a document as you will need it later:
 ![](images/100/snap0012186.jpg)

 + Hint: you should also write down the data center if you have it (for instance, "US Commerical 2")

-# Create a container in the Storage Cloud and upload a file
+# Section1: Create a container in the Storage Cloud and upload a file

 Next, we will create a container in the Storage Cloud to hold the files and data used by this workshop.
-This container will be the "default" container used by the BDCS-CE instance we will create.
-And we will upload to this container a special "bootstrap.sh" file that will be used to customize our BDCS-CE instance as it is provisioned.
+This container will be the "default" container used by the BDC instance we will create.
+And we will upload to this container a special "bootstrap.sh" file that will be used to customize our BDC instance as it is provisioned.

 If you are using OCI (instead of OCI-Classic), be sure to to read the note above about OCI and OCI-Classic as the instructions in this section do not apply to OCI.

 ## Create a new Storage Cloud Object Store container

+## Steps

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard